mxagar/accelerated_computer_science_coursera/01_OOP/README.md

 ### Inheritance

 - We can generate generic classes which are then inherited by more specific classes, e.g. `Shape -> Cube`; we call them **base** class and **derived** class
-- Base classes have all member variables and methods declarations that are share by all derived ones.
+- Base classes have all member variables and method declarations that are shared by all derived ones.
 - Usually public inheritance is done: `class Cube : public Shape { ... }`: the derived class
     - can access all **public** members (variables & methods) of the base class
     - cannot access the **private** members of the base class

-- When a derived class is initilized, the derived class **must** construct the base class:
+- When a derived class is initialized, the derived class **must** construct the base class:
     - `Cube` must construct `Shape`
     - Default constructor is used by default
     - Custom constructor can be used with an **initialization list**